Skip to main content

 Keep a record of your expenses

 Using the tax credit takes a bit of preparation.
 Always keep detailed records of your expenses and hold on to all receipts, ensuring they clearly show the name of the company you paid.
-However, do not send these documents with your tax return—keep them if the CRA asks to see them later.
+However, do not send these documents with your tax return, just keep them if the CRA asks to see them later.
 Generally speaking, you must keep all required records and supporting documents for six years from the end of the last tax year they relate to.
 Visit Revenu Québec and the CRA for more information.

 The bottom line

-Travel insurance isn’t just a smart way to protect yourself from unexpected medical costs—you can also use the medical portion to reduce your overall tax burden with the Medical Expense Tax Credit.
+Travel insurance isn’t just a smart way to protect yourself from unexpected medical costs; you can also use the medical portion to reduce your overall tax burden with the Medical Expense Tax Credit.
 Whether you're a frequent traveler or planning a one-time trip, claiming the eligible portion of your travel insurance costs can help you save money while staying protected.
 Consult with a tax professional to ensure you maximize your deductions and meet all CRA requirements.

 For information about insurance and taxes visit our insurance tax guide.